Hosted by Ellen Krause

 Yes!
 And it’s such a great lesson for our kids too.
 When they mess up, they’re tempted to internalize it as identity.
 That’s what the Psalms help combat.
 They anchor us in who we are in God—not in our mistakes.
 When your identity is in Him, you don’t get stuck in lies like “I’m not good at this,” or “I’m a troublemaker.”

-Using the Psalms to Deal with Grief
+Using Psalms for Mental Health to Deal with Grief

 Ellen: